 The 2016 limited-edition Frederique Constant Peking to Paris (ref.
 FC-303WBRP5B6) may not be revolutionary or groundbreaking in any meaning of the words, but it is still an interesting (albeit a tad overpriced) timekeeper for a person interested in a nice three-hander with a just a grain of sportiness to it.
 While the “limited edition” part may be a bit gimmicky (in a sense that you can’t seriously expect a piece limited to almost 2900 units to become a rarity in any foreseeable future,) all the rest is legit: it is an expertly designed, solidly built piece that is powered by a robust mechanism.

 The 2016 Alpina Seastrong Diver Heritage (refs.
-AL-525S4H6 & AL-525G4H6) collection of dressy divers is a clear reference to the brand’s so-called “days of independence” when, back in the late 1950s and throughout all the 1960s, the company introduced one beautiful model after another.
-Although I can’t call it a real “homage” (and I actually like that it is not,) this new pair of timepieces does a good job at recreating the spirit of the days long gone.
+AL-525S4H6 & AL-525G4H6) collection is a reference to the brand’s “days of independence.”
+Back in the late 1950s and throughout the 1960s, the company introduced one beautiful model after another.
+Although I can’t call it a real “homage” (and I like that it is not,) this new pair of timepieces does a good job at recreating the spirit of the days long gone.
 Perhaps, the only thing that somehow devalues these gorgeous retro-styled models -besides the fact that, differing so much from other members of the Seastrong family, it needed to become a foundation of a completely new collection- is the simple mass-produced mechanism: each of these beauties just screams for a hand-wound NOS job!

 First revealed at the Baselworld 2015 trade show, the 2015 Oris Divers Sixty-Five (ref.
 01 733 7747 4055-07 4 17 18) automatic diver pays homage to a classic model from 1965.
 Although it is absolutely not a true reissue (even the choice of the movement makes it a different model), the Sixty-Five makes a strong impression and will be a wonderful choice for a person who wants to buy something “vintage”, but with brand new guts to power it.

-Known for its love for music (among others, their limited editions include homages to such legends as Frank Sinatra, John Coltrane, and Dexter Gordon) Oris has recently introduced its limited edition Thelonious Monk (ref.
+Known for its love for music (among others, its limited editions include homages to such legends as Frank Sinatra, John Coltrane, and Dexter Gordon) Oris has recently introduced its limited-edition Thelonious Monk (ref.
 733 7712 4085).
-Although in certain respects this new model may look unfamiliar to a person who usually associates the brand with their gorgeous chronographs and bulky divers, it is, in fact, deeply rooted into the manufacture’s philosophy of industrial design.
+Although in certain respects this new model may look unfamiliar to a person who usually associates the brand with its gorgeous chronographs and bulky divers, it is, in fact, deeply rooted in the Manufacture’s philosophy of industrial design.
 As the legendary sculptor of the past, they took a piece of metal and removed everything that didn’t belong there leaving only the essential elements that make an ordinary accessory a masterpiece.

-With their 39mm JeanRichard Terrascope (ref.
-60510D56A602-11A), the brand tries to kill two birds with one stone.
+With their 39mm JeanRichard Terrascope 60510D56A602-11A, the brand tries to kill two birds with one stone.
 First, it is the first unisex member of the Terrascope collection.
 Second, it is the first Terrascope that is less than 40 millimeters without the crown.
 Finally, you don’t have to be a huge guy to wear one of these with pride: you can be a skinny girl, too.